Mirkazemi/CollaborativeCoding/Tutorial.md

 ### Git Branching
 Branching is a powerful tools for developing a software on different paths.
 For example, you have software tool that works propelry but you are asked to add a feature into it (e.g. adding a new data vidualization feature to present your results).
 You do not need to make changes in your last version on master branch.
 You can create a new branch for developing data visulaization and merge it later to the master branch.

 Lets go back to our super simple example.
-Assume that we want to have hello world programms that print the world in upper case.
+Assume that we want to have english and german hello world programms that print in upper case and meanwhile we also work on adding Hello World in dutch (in lower case as before).
 Thus, we create a new branch based on the last commit.
 First we move back to the last commit in the master branch and check where am I:

 Moving back to the last commit in the master branch:
 ```console